 - Chairman & Chief Executive Officer: Jung-Tai Kim

-- Managing Director & Head-Group Finance: Chul-Seung Kwak
+- Senior MD & Head-Group Finance and Group Strategy: Chul-Seung Kwak

 - Executive Director & Head-Future Innovation: Joon-Seong Han

 - Chief Risk Management Officer & Executive Director: Hyo-Sang Hwang

 - Managing Director & Head-Group Support: Byung-Chan Seo